 ·

-It was a long day.
-My husband had to work extra hours and it was just me with the kids for over 12 hours.
-I’ll be honest, by lunch time I felt like I’d already had enough.
+Have you ever had one of those horribly long days?
+My husband’s job is demanding, and he had to work extra hours on Thursday.
+It was just me with the kids for over 12 hours.
+I’ll be honest, by lunchtime, I felt like I’d already had enough.

-The kids just weren’t listening!
-How many times did I need to say “it’s not snack time” or “please go play nicely with your sister.”
-My kids kept arguing with me and I was tired of it.
+The kids were not listening!
+How often did I need to say, “It’s not snack time” or “Please go play nicely with your sister.”
+No matter what I did or said, my kids kept arguing, and I was tired of it.

 What if I told you we had it all wrong and when it comes to correcting misbehavior less is actually more?

-Don’t get me wrong I’m all for expression of feelings and teaching kid’s coping skills.
-I think it’s good for kids to learn about emotions and to learn how to handle uncomfortable situations.
+Now before we get into it, it’s important to note.
+I’m all for expression of feelings and teaching kids coping skills.
+It’s good for kids to learn about emotions and how to handle uncomfortable situations.

-But there are some moments where I’ve found I need to just stop talking!
+But there are some moments when I’ve found I need to stop talking!

-Me arguing with them over snack time accomplishes nothing.
+Me arguing with my kids over snack time accomplishes nothing.
 It doesn’t change the situation.
 We were getting nowhere because no boundaries were made or enforced.

 My rationalizing and talking when correcting behavior was ineffective.
-I learned there is a more effective way to respond to a child’s misbehavior.
+I learned there is a more effective way to discipline and change a child’s behavior.
 Keep reading to find out how!

-Before we get to the strategies we need to talk about why we have the need to explain every little thing to our kids.
+Before we get to the strategies, we need to talk about why we have the urge to explain every little thing to our kids.

-Now there isn’t anything wrong with these statements, but they aren’t effective in stopping the negative behavior.
+Nothing is wrong with the statements above, but they aren’t effective in stopping the negative behavior and getting your child to listen!

-Instead of going on and on, explaining to him why he can’t have a snack, I need to set a firm boundary.
-“Mommy said no.” I’ve even heard people say “asked and answered,” meaning my decision hasn’t changed.
+Instead of explaining why he can’t have a snack, I need to set a firm boundary instead of going on and on.
+For example, “Mommy said no.” I’ve even heard people say “Asked and answered,” meaning their decision hasn’t changed.

-See when it comes to correcting misbehavior talking doesn’t always seem to be the answer.
+When it comes to correcting behavior, excessive talking is not the answer.

 So What Can We Do Instead of Talking?